 The System-Editor on the iPad:

 Actually, the reason for the frequent visits to this area (called "Utility" on the unit) is the auto-activation of "Memory Protect ON", which is reactivated every time the TX81Z is powered up and this function cannot be turned off.
-Memory Protect and MasterTune are the two parameters of the system that I will also take into a patch that will become a kind of everyday patch.
-These parameters are always needed, just like the "Reset" and the MIDI PopUp Menu - both I have already added to the "Utilities" here.
-I made the MasterTune a bit more comfortable and added a selectable Center positioning and equipped it with step buttons as well as a dial.
+Memory Protect and MasterTune are the two parameters of the system that I also include in my patches, because at least tuning should be always possible.
+I designed the MasterTune a bit more comfortable, adding a retrievable center positioning and equipped it with step buttons as well as a knob.
 The tuning range of -100 and +100 cents corresponds to a step spacing of 1.5625 cents.

 __________________________________

-My second TX81Z (with a very high Serial number) finally triggered this Editor to be programmed.
+The second TX81Z (with high serial number) finally has triggered me for programming this Editor.

 Other TX81Z Editors